 In today’s prove-everything-in-marketing-has-value-before-you-do-it, this is sheer insanity.
 I don’t understand how a CFO can demand ROI and yet continue to fund press releases as a budget line item.

 For the holdouts in the public market, that the press release is some magical means to satisfy RegFD is total nonsense.
-It’s been many years since John Chambers first announced Cisco’s quarterly earnings in a blog post.
+There are public companies that have defied the status quo and published earnings without a press release — and stayed in compliance.

 And that leads me back to the story that opened up this entry.
 The vendor support person that promised she’d stay at work until the matter was fixed, in fact, went home about 5 p.m. that day.
 It took the vendor some 48 hours to figure it out and we’d already been out in the market with success without them.